parkermac/LO/pre/river/README.md

 # README for the pre/river code

-### This code is for gathering and processing river data, and one of the uses for the data is forcing ROMS hindccasts.
+### This code is for gathering and processing river data, and one of the uses for the data is forcing ROMS hindcasts.

 ### It relies on functions in the module `LO/lo_tools/lo_tools/river_functions.py`, which go out and get data from external sources: USGS, NWS Forecasts, and Environment Canada websites.
 The reason for putting these in lo_tools is that they are also used by the forecast system.